Thymaina

 Thymaina (Θύμαινα) is a small Greek island in the Ikaria regional unit, in the eastern Aegean Sea.
 Thymaina is located just west of Fournoi Korseon and is administratively a part of its municipality.
 Its name is said to be derived from the thyme that grows throughout the island.
 Thymaina has two settlements, Thymaina settlement and Keramidou.
-The population of the island is 143 inhabitants according to 2011 census, 136 in Thymaina settlement and 7 in Keramidou and the area is 10 km2.
+The population of the island is 191 inhabitants according to the 2021 census, 179 in Thymaina settlement and 12 in Kerameidou.
+The area is 10 km2.
 Thymaina is a protected area along with all Fournoi cluster and belongs to the network Natura 2000.